Should I Be a Paralegal? 6 Things to Consider About This Legal Career

 This aspect of the job can be one of the bigger challenges when you first get going.
 Bigelow says learning enough about the type of law you are working in to be able to handle clients’ concerns and questions takes time.
 “After working in the field of personal injury law for the past six years, I feel like I am much better at addressing these issues than I was able to do so when I began.”

 As you can see, paralegals need a particular base of knowledge and skills to help the legal team function as well as possible.
 While there are no bar exams for paralegals, and no national guidelines for licensing, many employers tend to look for paralegals with certain credentials.

 Two common paralegal educational paths are a Paralegal Associate's degree, or a Bachelor’s degree in any field combined with a Paralegal Certificate.
 These programs focus on teaching broad knowledge about the legal field and important standards in ethics, privacy, legal research and working on case files.
 A good paralegal program will also offer exposure to many different types of law—for example, family law, criminal law, civil litigation, and so on—to help paralegals home in on a specialty or preferred environment.

-  3. The earning potential and job outlook for paralegals is solid
+3. The job outlook for paralegals is solid

 4. You can choose the area of law you prefer